thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 &nbsp;| (2) Agent iterates over the sw-list that is contained in the SM mappers request. <br/><br/> **TO-BE-DECIDED-#1:** Some delta comparision shall occur at some place, to avoid installing already installed packages and avoid removing not existing ones.
 To be decided whether delta-comparision shall occur in SM Agent or Package Manager Plugin. (?) <br/><br/> **TO-BE-DECIDED-#2:** Two options for ordering sw-list: Option 1: Keeping order inside sw-list from Cloud to enable Cloud to dictate the order of processing.
 That would allow the cloud to manage package dependencies, or to decide to process all packages of one Package Manager at once.
 Option 2: Hardcoding some as best expected order into the agent (e.g. to process package type by package type to avoid potential swapping between multiple triggered Package Managers). (?)<br/>
 &nbsp;| For each particular package the command ("install" or "remove") is send to responsible Package Manager Plugin.
 "Command" and "responsible Package Manager Plugin" are determined based on information that are part of the sw-list for each package.
 &nbsp;|&nbsp;
-&nbsp;| More details about the interface between SM mapper and SM agent are defined in: TODO: !!add link to "interface specification between SM agent and SM mapper".
+&nbsp;| For detail of interface between SM agent and Package Manager Plugin see [src/software-management/plugin-api.md](/src/software-management/plugin-api.md)

 &nbsp;
 &nbsp;